 Wickert and Norton gave a presentation to reduce the risk of violations of HF802.
 Wickert said the vast majority of academic courses and training are outside the realm of risk.
 For those courses that walk the line on HF802, Norton said content germane to the course or training is the university’s strongest defense.

 The administration reported there have already been complaints from a few parents and students about potential infringements on HF802.
 The few complaints have not come in any form of litigation but instead screenshots of instructors’ powerpoints or course material which is then posted online.
-Wickert said this can escalate quickly and can result in teachers being rolled.
+Wickert said this can escalate quickly and can result in teachers being trolled.

 Faculty members questioned whether or not the university would defend instructors who are confronted with a violation of HF802 and Wickert said it depends on the details of the situation.